munificent/craftinginterpreters/book/inheritance.md

 C().test();
 ```

-Translate this program to Java, C#, or C++ and it will print "Method A", which
+Translate this program to Java, C#, or C++ and it will print "A method", which
 is what we want Lox to do too.
 When this program runs, inside the body of
 `test()`, `this` is an instance of C. The superclass of C is B, but that is
 *not* where the lookup should start.
 If it did, we would hit B's `method()`.